John Schlesinger: Career

 Schlesinger's acting career began in the 1950s and consisted of supporting roles in British films such as The Divided Heart and Oh...
 Rosalinda!!, and British television productions such as BBC Sunday Night Theatre, The Adventures of Robin Hood and The Vise.
 He began his directorial career in 1956 with the short documentary Sunday in the Park about London's Hyde Park.
 In 1958, Schlesinger created a documentary on Benjamin Britten and the Aldeburgh Festival for the BBC's Monitor TV programme, including rehearsals of the children's opera Noye's Fludde featuring a young Michael Crawford.
 In 1959, Schlesinger was credited as exterior or second unit director on 23 episodes of the TV series The Four Just Men and four 30-minute episodes of the series Danger Man.
 He also appeared in Col March of Scotland Yard as "Dutch cook" in "Death and the Other Monkey" 1956.

 By the 1960s, he had virtually given up acting to concentrate on a directing career, and another of his earlier directorial efforts, the British Transport Films' documentary Terminus (1961), gained a Venice Film Festival Gold Lion and a British Academy Award.
 His first two fiction films, A Kind of Loving (1962) and Billy Liar (1963) were set in the North of England.
+Both were produced by Joseph Janni and financed by Nat Cohen.
 A Kind of Loving won the Golden Bear award at the 12th Berlin International Film Festival in 1962.
 His third feature film, Darling (1965), tartly described the modern way of life in London and was one of the first films about 'swinging London'.
 Schlesinger's next film was the period drama Far from the Madding Crowd (1967), an adaptation of Thomas Hardy's popular novel accentuated by beautiful English country locations.
 Both films (and Billy Liar) featured Julie Christie as the female lead.